kjvalencik/learn-node/README.md

 Chapter 6: Sharing code between client and server
 -------------------------------------------------

-There really isn't any magic bullet for sharing code between the client and server.
-However, it is possible if you are careful.
-This is a much deeper topic than this guide is intended, therefore, I will just share a few resources.
+There really isn't a magic bullet for sharing code between the client and server.
+This is a much deeper topic than the guide is intended; therefore, I will just share a few resources.

 - [Underscore](http://underscorejs.org/): Functional library that will help prevent errors caused by missing functionality in some browsers (e.g., `forEach()`)